fakemanoan/fakemanoan.github.io/docs/_includes/compatability.md

 # Supported devices
 Despite using the same name, not all device models use the same parts, so they may not be compatible.

 Download the corresponding version for your device.
-If your phone isn't listed it probably isn't supported
+If your phone isn't listed it probably isn't supported.
+For more info, read [the FAQ](/faq)
 <table>
 <thead>
 <tr>